ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usb_classes.md

 The CDC implementation in the USB Component features:

 - Emulation of a Virtual COM-port using the \ref usbd_cdcFunctions_acm "ACM (Abstract Control Model)" subclass of CDC.
-- Emulation of network connectivity using the <a href="https://en.wikipedia.org/wiki/RNDIS">RDNIS</a> protocol using the
+- Emulation of network connectivity using the [RDNIS](https://en.wikipedia.org/wiki/RNDIS) protocol using the
   \ref usbd_cdcFunctions_acm "ACM (Abstract Control Model)" subclass of CDC.
 This enables
   \ref dev_cdc_acm_rndis "network connections over USB between a Windows host PC and an embedded device", as well as
   \ref dev_cdc_acm_rndis_bridge applications.